Large-scale Stochastic Optimization of NDCG Surrogates for Deep Learning with Provable Convergence: Experiments

 \subsection{Recommender Systems}

-{\bf Data.} Recommender systems (RS) are widely used in the IT industry, powering online advertisement, search engines, and various content recommendation services~\citep{lu2015recommender}.
-We use two large-scale movie recommendation datasets: MovieLens20M\footnote{https://grouplens.org/datasets/movielens/20m/}~\citep{ml-20m} and Netflix Prize dataset\footnote{https://www.kaggle.com/netflix-inc/netflix-prize-data}~\citep{netflix}.
-MovieLens20M contains 20 million ratings applied to 27,000 movies by 138,000 users, and all users have rated at least 20 movies.
-Netflix Prize dataset consists of about 100,000,000 ratings for 17,770 movies given by 480,189 users.
-We filter the Netflix Prize dataset by retaining users with at least $100$ interactions to cater sufficient information for modeling.
-In both datasets, users and movies are represented with integer IDs, while ratings range from 1 to 5.
-The statistics of these two datasets are shown in Table~\ref{rs-datasets-statistics}.
+{\bf Data.} Recommender systems (RS) are widely used in IT industry~\citep{lu2015recommender}.
+We use two large-scale movie recommendation datasets: MovieLens20M~\citep{ml-20m} and Netflix Prize dataset~\citep{netflix}.
+Both datasets contain large numbers of users and movies, which are represented with integer IDs.
+All users have rated several movies, with ratings range from 1 to 5.
 To create training/validation/test sets, we use the most recent rated item of each user for testing, the second recent item for validation, and the remaining items for training, which is widely-used in the literature~\citep{loo-1,loo-2}.
 When evaluating models, we need to collect irrelevant (unrated) items and rank them with the relevant (rated) item to compute NDCG metrics.
 During training, inspired by~\citet{wang2019modeling}, we randomly sample 1000 unrated items to save time.
-When testing, however, we adopt the all ranking protocol~\citep{wang2019neural,he2020lightgcn} --- all unrated items are used for evaluation.
+When testing, however, we adopt the all ranking protocol~\cite{wang2019neural,he2020lightgcn} --- all unrated items are used for evaluation.

-{\bf Setup.} We choose NeuMF~\citep{NCF} as the backbone network, which utilizes a multi-layer neural network to learn user-item interactions and is commonly used in RS tasks.
-For all methods, models are first pre-trained by our initial warm-up method for 100 epochs with the learning rate 0.001 and a batch size of 256.
+{\bf Setup.} We choose NeuMF~\cite{NCF} as the backbone network, which is commonly used in RS tasks.
+For all methods, models are first pre-trained by our initial warm-up method for 20 epochs with the learning rate 0.001 and a batch size of 256.
 Then the last layer is randomly re-initialized and the network is fine-tuned by different methods.
 At the fine-tuning stage, the initial learning rate and weight decay are set to 0.0004 and 1e-7, respectively.
 We train the models for 120 epochs with the learning rate multiplied by 0.25 at 60 epochs.
-The hyper-parameters of all methods are individually tuned for fair comparison, e.g., we tune $\beta_0$ in SONG and K-SONG from \{0.1, 0.2, 0.3, 0.4, 0.5\}, and $K$ in K-SONG in a range \{50, 100, 500, 1000\}.
+The hyper-parameters of all methods are individually tuned for fair comparison, e.g., we tune $\gamma_0$ in SONG and K-SONG from \{0.1, 0.2, 0.3, 0.4, 0.5\}, and $K$ in K-SONG in a range \{50, 100, 300, 500\}.